HISTORY

 For nearly twenty years (1984-2003) the ADA’s 5,6,7,8… Dance!, an in-school program linking choreography with music theory, toured to elementary and middle schools in upstate New York providing thousands of young people their first exposure to contemporary dance.

-In July 2005, the ADA became the administrator of The NYS DanceForce, a state-wide network of individuals and organizations working to connect artists with communities funded by the New York State Council on the Arts.
-Curt Steinzor currently serves as the Director of the NYS DanceForce.
+In July 2005, the ADA became the administrator of the NYS DanceForce, a state-wide network of individuals and organizations working to connect artists with communities funded by the New York State Council on the Arts.
+Curt Steinzor serves as the Director of the NYS DanceForce.